 Verona Christmas Market

 In Italy but fancy experiencing a traditional German Christmas market, then head to Verona.
 Each year, Verona hosts a Christmas Market in the central Piazza dei Signori in collaboration with the ‘Christkindlmarkt’ of Nuremberg.
 The classic German-style market has wooden huts selling traditional handicrafts, intricately detailed handmade decorations and artisan products such as food and gifts.
 There are also plenty of German Christmas specialities such as mulled wine, Stollen and Lebkuchen cakes, bratwurst and pretzels to enjoy while exploring the market.

-Verona Christmas Markets open 17th November to 26th December 2018.
+Verona Christmas Markets usually open mid November to 26th December.

 Trento Christmas Market

 The Trento Christmas Market is one of the most famous in the region and has grown so much over the 25 years since it began that there are now more than 90 exhibitors stretching across two main squares, Piazza Fiera and Piazza Cesare Battisti.
 The magical Christmas Markets of Trento have even gained the town the alternative title of Città del Natale (Christmas Town).
 The most important products sold at the market are those typical of the Alpine region in which Trento is located, including wine, food and crafts.
 This Italian Christmas market has also gaining the title of ‘green market’ thanks to the great importance placed on sustainability and protecting the environment.